Classification of Crimes in Criminal Law

 What type of crime is money laundering?

-Money laundering is a type of white-collar crime that involves disguising the origins of money that have been obtained illegally.
+Money laundering is a type of white-collar crime that involves disguising the origins of money that has been obtained illegally.
 This can be done by transferring the money through a series of bank accounts or by purchasing assets with the money.
-Money laundering is a criminal offense in most countries.
+Money laundering is a criminal offence in most countries.

 Which type of crime results in the most deaths each year?